coffeescript6/discuss/CODE_OF_CONDUCT.md

 permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

+Any such action must be accompanied by a public notice declaring that such an action was taken and explaining why.

 ## Scope

 This Code of Conduct applies both within project spaces and in public spaces